 What’s a place?
 It’s a mixed-use development or cluster of developments that create a neighbourhood, large or small.
 It may be a wholly new place or a redevelopment.

 Who can enter?
-The local authority, developer or anyone on the place’s project team, as long as they have permission from the landowner for the judging visit, if not a place open to the public
+The local authority, developer, the architect or anyone on the place’s project team, as long as they have permission from the landowner for the judging visit, if not a place open to the public.

-Judges visits Shortlisted projects will be visited by our judges (with the exception of Future Place).
-They’ll be looking for projects that make a positive contribution to urban life, from shared spaces that foster community, to developments worth living in, to street furniture and play equipment that draws in life, to retail experiences that make shopping special again
+Judges visits Shortlisted projects for Place-in-Progress and Place of the Year will be visited by our judges (with the exception of Future Place).
+They’ll be looking for projects that make a positive contribution to urban life, from shared spaces that foster community, to developments worth living in, to street furniture and play equipment that draws in life, to retail experiences that make shopping special again.

-Live presentations All shortlisted projects must present their work on stage at the Festival of Place on 7 July, 2020 at Tobacco Dock, London, in front of the judging panel and as part of the Festival line-up.
-The conference audience is drawn from local government, developers, investors, architects and more
+Live presentations All shortlisted projects must present their work live at the Festival of Place: The Pineapples, an online event that takes place between 12-16 July, 2021 in front of the judging panel and a live audience as part of the Festival line-up.
+The conference audience is drawn from local government, developers, investors, architects and more.

-Hardship entry £POA If you would like to enter but require a hardship rate as a charity, community or social impact organisation please contact firstname.lastname@example.org
+Free or discounted entries If you would like to enter but require a free or discounted rate as a small charity, community group, engaged citizen or small non-profit organisation, we welcome your participation.
+Please contact email@example.com firstname.lastname@example.org